Scott-fo/task_board/README.md

 There are no automated tests due to the heavy use of db methods and gRPC client/server calls.
 It is more useful to use a service such as postman to test the API

-The API for the gateway can be viewed at localhost:8000/api-docs when the app is started The schemas for the gRPC services can be viewed in the protos/source folder
+The API for the gateway can be viewed at localhost:8000/api-docs when the app is started.
+The schemas for the gRPC services can be viewed in the protos/source folder.
+To propagate any changes to the gRPC schemas, run the 3 commands in the Makefile at the root of this project.

 ## Shortcomings